serenity-is/docs/tutorials/movies/customizing_quick_search.md

 After building your solution, click on *Build* menu, than *Transform All Templates*.

-We can use intellisense to replace hardcoded field names with compile time checked versions:
+We can now use intellisense to replace hardcoded field names with compile time checked versions:

 ```ts
 namespace MovieTutorial.MovieDB